 Richard Kopke, MD, established a long term friendship with Dr. Hough early in his career as an otolaryngologist, participating in teaching with Dr. Hough in the former Soviet Union in the 1990s.
 In 2004, Dr. Kopke retired from the US Army and was recruited to be CEO of HEI.
 His experience both as a clinical otologist, ear surgeon and researcher in the US military made him uniquely qualified for the position.
 His clinical experience in the Army exposed him to the multifaceted problems of noise-induced hearing loss (NIHL), the leading cause of deafness in the military throughout the world.
 His research pursuits included discovering the cellular and molecular mechanisms, for NIHL, and prevention and treatment of NIHL using drug or nutraceutical approaches.
 He also studied aspects of drug delivery to the inner ear or cochlea and approaches to regenerate the sensory cells of the inner ear as a method to restore hearing.
 Dr. Kopke thus added to the expertise available at HEI for middle ear mechanics and devices by bringing vital understanding in the area of inner ear, and regenerative medicine as well as novel approaches for drug delivery to the inner ear.
 Dr. Hough and the HEI team pioneered work with the operating microscope, repairing the ear drum and ear bones associated with conductive deafness.
 A new era has dawned that involves the biology and treatment of disorders of the inner ear.
 Dr. Kopke has been leading the HEI team into that new frontier.
 A team of scientists from various disciplines are seeking to understand the molecular and cellular basis of hearing disorders and the development of strategies to defeat hearing loss.
 This research focuses on both the development of therapeutic approaches for preventing hearing loss and on molecular strategies to restore hearing loss once the cellular components have been lost due to aging or trauma.

 HEI’s future is bright with your help.
-Find out how you can support our mission to cure deafness worldwide, one patient, one disease at a time.
+Find out how you can support our mission to restore hearing worldwide.